 Metropolitan Planning Strategy

-The State Government has developed a new draft Metropolitan Planning Strategy, known as Plan Melbourne, to guide Melbourne’s growth and development over the next 40 years.
+The previous State Government developed Plan Melbourne, to guide Melbourne’s growth and development over the next 40 years.

-This plan will provide the strategic impetus for future planning decisions concerning housing, employment, infrastructure and the environment in Melbourne.
+This plan provides the strategic impetus for future planning decisions concerning housing, employment, infrastructure and the environment in Melbourne.

 Its vision is that “Melbourne will be a global city of opportunity and choice”.
 It seeks to “integrate long-term land use, infrastructure and transport planning to meet the population housing and employment needs of the future.”

-To read the draft Plan Melbourne document in full, visit the Plan Melbourne website.
+To read Plan Melbourne and find out about how it was developed and will be implemented, visit the Plan Melbourne website.

 Council's submission to Plan Melbourne - December 2013